Consteel/manual/docs/manual/6_0_structural-loads/6_3_load-types.md

 <!-- wp:paragraph {"align":"justify"} -->

 Eccentricity can be applied on the point load also.
-The effect of the selected coordinate system, the applied local eccentricity type and values are the same as point support (see chapter 5.9.1).
+The effect of the selected coordinate system, the applied local eccentricity type and values are the same as point support.

 <!-- /wp:paragraph -->